 Our camp is hosted by Westview on the James, an ACA-accredited site in Goochland, VA.
-For more information about the site, visit its website: www.westviewonthejames.org
+For more information about the site, visit their website: www.westviewonthejames.org

 What do campers do at Camp Kesem UR?

-Our 2012 camp schedules centered on four program areas: arts and crafts, athletics, adventure and nature, and drama and dance.
-Following rotations through these program areas in the mornings, we passed our afternoons swimming in the pool, using the water trampoline and zip-line at Westview’s lake, playing frisbee golf, and unique activities like learning how to play Taiko drums.
-In the evenings, we hosted all-camp activities, including a talent show and a carnival.
+Our 2013 camp schedules centered on four program areas: arts and crafts, athletics, adventure and nature, and drama and dance.
+Following rotations through these program areas in the mornings, we pass our afternoons swimming in the pool, using the water trampoline and zip-line at Westview’s lake, playing frisbee golf, and other unique activities like learning how to play Taiko drums.
+In the evenings, we host all-camp activities, including a talent show and a carnival.

 Who runs Camp Kesem UR?

 Camp Kesem UR is run primarily by University of Richmond students (and recent graduates).
-In addition to these students, families should expect the camp staff to include a camp nurse and psychotherapist.
+In addition to these students, the camp staff to includes a camp nurse, psychotherapist, and Camp Advisor from Camp Kesem Nationals.
 Westview staff also assist with camp activities, as necessary.

 Please direct other questions to our email address: Richmond@CampKesem.Org